There are different types of Japanese tea available at the Japanese Green Tea Company.

 Just like how we cover tea leaves under turf for gyokuro and matcha, this tea is covered as well but for a shorter duration than gyokuro or matcha; therefore, it is cheaper than conventional gyokuro tea.

-Freshly harvested premium quality green tea is roasted carefully in porcelain over charcoal for maximum flavor.
+Freshly harvested premium-quality green tea is carefully roasted in porcelain over charcoal for maximum flavor.